Joseph I. Lieberman, Chair

 The fate of another DHS laboratory provides a case in point.
 The National Biodefense Analysis and Countermeasures Center (NBACC) is a new facility built across two presidential administrations and two parties to meet a national security threat.
 In the FY 2018 budget request, the Administration proposed elimination of NBACC to fund other priorities.
 If the federal government approaches the NBAF in similar fashion (a big vision to build, but a small vision to implement long-term programmatic activity once that building is erected), the $1 billion investment could be wasted.
 If the USDA is the only customer of the lab (much like the FBI has been the only customer of NBACC’s bioforensics lab), this not only eliminates a large opportunity for public-private partnership, but places the lab at the mercy of USDA’s R&D appropriations which are historically a fraction of what is needed.83 It is also the subject of some debate within DHS, USDA, and Congress as to which federal department will assume oversight and funding of NBAF operations.
 The President’s FY 2018 request would eliminate all agriculture and animal-specific research by the DHS Science and Technology Directorate; this would include agricultural screening and surveillance research and development, as well as foreign animal disease MCM research.
 The budget request provides no compensatory funding for USDA to take on these missions.
 As agrodefense is fundamentally a national security concern, it should continue to be a primary responsibility of DHS.
 While final appropriations language may reject these proposals, they speak to a diminishment of support from the Executive Branch for agriculture and agrodefense research.

 The Secretaries of Agriculture and Homeland Security should establish an antigen bank for foot-and-mouth disease virus.
-This recommendation is consistent with the Panel’s broader recommendation for federal stakeholders to establish a bank of antigen payloads to operationalize a plug-and-play strategy using proven platform technologies for use in emergencies.
+This recommendation is consistent with the Commission’s broader recommendation for federal stakeholders to establish a bank of antigen payloads to operationalize a plug-and-play strategy using proven platform technologies for use in emergencies.
 The Secretaries should ensure that the acquisition of any such antigen bank is tied to a business plan, to establishment of policies for vaccine usage, and to the National Biodefense Strategy.
 Further, the Secretary of Homeland Security, in coordination with the Secretary of Agriculture, should develop a business plan for the operation of the National Bio- and Agrodefense Facility, one that would engage the public and private sectors; consider domestic and global markets for agrodefense research and development; and identify a dollar figure that defines the need and the opportunity.
 In the development of this plan, the Secretary of Homeland Security should issue a Request for Information to assess market opportunity for agricultural research in high-containment laboratories.
 The Secretary should submit the business plan to congressional committees of jurisdiction, including homeland security and agriculture authorizers and appropriators; future Department of Homeland Security and Department of Agriculture budget requests should align with the plan.

 Nearly all federal departments and a few independent agencies contribute directly or indirectly to the protection of American livestock.
 So do SLTT governments, and so does industry through the efforts of producers, veterinarians, biotechnology companies, and many others.
 Finding a way to coordinate them is not an easy charge.
 While a higher priority has understandably been placed to date on protecting human health from intentionally introduced, accidentally released, and naturally occurring infectious diseases, the increasing rate of emerging and reemerging zoonotic disease accompanied by the overt statements and attempts by those with nefarious intent to attack food and agriculture, indicate the necessity to exert more effort to combat threats, eliminate vulnerabilities, and reduce consequences associated with this sector.